Shuflduf/yanimator/README.md

 - [ ] Ability to select Tile ID from spritesheet
 - [ ] Ability to select multiple OAMs
 - [ ] Move tool with snapping
+- [ ] Arrow keys for more precise OAM movement

 ### QoL stuff